High-tech wound-care company Aroa releases first product in own backyard

-After a decade concentrating on the US, Auckland-based Aroa Biosurgery, is close to releasing its wound-care product on the local market - which uses tissue harvested from sheep, mixed with a small amount of synthetics for strengthening, to help soft-tissue repair in everything from bad cuts to hernias and breast reconstruction.
+After a decade concentrating on the US, Auckland-based Aroa Biosurgery is close to releasing its wound-care product on the local market.
+The med-tech uses stomach lining from sheep to create a "bio-scaffold" that helps soft-tissue repair in humans for everything from bad cuts to hernias and breast reconstruction.

-Local clinical evaluation of Aroa's products is underway in Auckland, Northland and Taranaki, founder and chief executive Dr Brian Ward says, with Bay and Plenty and Wellington in talks.
+Local clinical evaluation of Aroa's products is underway in Auckland, Northland and Taranaki, founder and chief executive Dr Brian Ward says, with Bay of Plenty and Wellington in talks.
+A mix of DHB and community health agencies are involved.

 Its basic wound-care products will be available first, with its reconstructive products to follow.